Decarbonisation and net zero for the shipping industry

 Future fuels in shipping

 To power shipping in the future, Wärtsilä is investigating a wide range of fuels and developing engines that produce less and less greenhouse gas emissions.
 In addition, there are three keys to success when the shipping industry seeks to achieve net-zero by 2050.
-Five fuel types are particularly interesting for the shipping industry:
+Six fuel types are particularly interesting for the shipping industry:

 • ammonia